sambatv/imagecheck/docs/README.md

 docker pull ghcr.io/sambatv/imagecheck:latest
 ```

-After pulling, the `imagecheck` binary can be run from the docker image.
+After pulling, `imagecheck` can be run from the docker image.
+The `imagecheck`
-The `imagecheck` binary is the entrypoint for the container image.
+binary is the entrypoint for the container image.

 Note that the docker image contains the `imagecheck` binary and the binaries
 of all the scanners used by it.